Most recently updated on May 7, 2022

 “It’s a great way to bring people together,” she said.
 “There seems to be a beautiful relationship between people who play the game.”

-The COVID-19 pandemic last year did not slow down enthusiasm at the Saint Louis Chess Club.
+The COVID-19 pandemic in 2020 did not slow down enthusiasm at the Saint Louis Chess Club.
 That was mainly due to the Netflix series “The Queen’s Gambit” about a troubled and brilliant woman chess champion.

 Bailey said people flocked to the hall and the club despite the limited operating conditions due to the pandemic.
 People said the Netflix show had inspired them to play chess.
 Sales doubled at the gift shop.